Employment Rejection Letter: Everything You Need to Know

 Avoid discussion of who was hired instead for the position, such as specific background and qualifications.
 In the event the candidate sues the employer for alleged discrimination, the court may require copies of all the job applicants' resumes and applications for the specific position to support the allegations.

 If you need help with an employment rejection letter, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.